godot-escoria/escoria-docs/general/what_is_a_point_n_click_game.rst

 ----------

-A good story is generally an important part of this genre, as well as interactions with items and non-playing characters.
+A good story is generally an important part of this genre, as well as interactions with items and non-playable characters.

 This genre is very easy to play.
 User inputs generally consist of:

 - left or right clicks
 - double-clicks
-- drag and drop
+- drag-and-drop

 These user inputs are converted into game interactions depending on the element that was clicked.
-Among some of the most classic ones:
+Among some of the most classic ones are:

 - walk towards a given point
 - talk to an NPC